ilmagnifico33749/ilmagnifico33749/README.md

 -->
 I'm student at SoftUni, currently enlisted in the Python Dev Courses from the Professional Modules of SoftUni's Software Engineering Program.
 It all started for me with a "Basics" course during the Pandemic, out of curiosity and also to kill some time.
-I was astonished to discover how fun coding is and it ended up turning into a hobby of mine which I hope to become my professional future.
+I was astonished to discover how fun programming is and it ended up turning into a hobby of mine which I hope to become my professional future.
-☯